abutechwiz/abutechwiz/README.md

-- 🔭 I’m currently working on a CRM web app
 - 🌱 I’m currently learning Machine Learning and MERN stack
 - 💬 Ask me about web development, Machine Learning or about gaming stuffs
 - 📫 How to reach me: abdur12shariff@gmail.com